bmidget/kohana-formo/guide/formo/formo.html_kind.md

 The HTML Kind
 =============

 You will likely use the HTML view in your formo forms.
 This is an overview of the functionality it adds to Formo objects.
-The view object is passed into the view file as `$field` and is accessible everywhere else with `view()`.
+The view object is passed into the view file as `$this` and is accessible everywhere else with `view()`.

 	$view_obj = $form->username->view();

+[!!]
+The field object is passed to the view file as `$field`.

 ### Open